mozillazg/ptcpdump/README.md

     Expression: see "man 7 pcap-filter"

     Flags:
           --backend string                               Specify the backend to use for capturing packets.
-Possible values are "tc", "cgroup-skb" and "tp-btf" (default "tc")
+Possible values are "tc", "cgroup-skb", "tp-btf" and "socket-filter" (default "tc")
           --container-id string                          Filter by container id (only TCP and UDP packets are supported) --container-name string                        Filter by container name (only TCP and UDP packets are supported) --containerd-address string                    Address of containerd service (default "/run/containerd/containerd.sock")